 Because of my small wrists, I have had my fair share of questions, doubts, findings, fails, and wins.
 I know what it is to buy a watch that is way too big for your wrist.

 But that was because I didn’t know better.
 The secret lies in getting the right watch size for your wrist and not falling for the oversized watch trend.

 My preferred ratio is when the watch case has a case size of 60 to 75% of the size of the flat surface of your wrist.
 To get a rough estimate of the size of the flat surface of your wrist, just measure your wrist size (in millimiters) and divide it by 3.

 Also, the lug to lug distance of a watch will play an important role here (learn what it is and how to measure it in my watch case size article).

-Here is a complete watch size table to help you find the perfect watch for your wrist size:
+Here is a complete watch size table, including lug to lug distance, that will help you find the perfect watch for your wrist size.

 |Inches||Centimeters||Watch Case Size||

 Lug To Lug Distance